 However, as mentioned in Section 7.3.1.7 above, the depth operating range of the Surfclam and Ocean Quahog fisheries is less than 60 m, with the restriction based on hose length and operating pump pressures.
-The deep-water coral protection zone starts at the 450 m depth contour in the New England and mid-Atlantic region.
-The depth limitations of hydraulic dredge gear ensure these fisheries do not impact protected habitats or other closed areas on the U.S. continental shelf.
+The deep water coral protection zone starts at the 450 m depth contour in the New England and mid-Atlantic region.
+The depth limitations of hydraulic dredge gear ensures these fisheries do not impact protected habitats or other closed areas on the U.S. continental shelf.
 Sponge catches were minimal, indicating a low-level of interaction of the UoA with sponge habitats.
-Therefore, as the UoA is highly unlikely to reduce structure and function of the VME habitats to a point where there would be serious or irreversible harm, the Surfclam and Ocean Quahog fisheries meet the requirements of the SG60 and SG80 levels for SIb.
+Therefore, the Surfclam and Ocean Quahog fisheries meet the requirements of the SG60 and SG80 levels for SIb.
 However, due to the lack of clear evidence that the UoA does not reduce structure and function of coral and sponge habitats, SG 100 is not met.